dmikey/sumojs/README.md

 SumoJS
 ======

-a minimalistic, responsive, javascript framework. built with requirejs.
+a minimalistic, responsive, javascript ui framework for building native quality portable apps. built with requirejs.

 Create a Sumo
 -------------

 Creating a Sumo relies on the RequireJS scheme.
 Sumos are defined as Javascript files, and then loaded (or compiled) with RequireJS.

 Here is an example of a file that might be called 'foo.js':

 ```javascript
 define(['sumo'], function(sumo) {